Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

 Output adjustment and interpretation in machine learning refer to techniques used to modify or interpret model predictions to make them more equity-focused, less biased, meaningful, actionable, and understandable.
 This section covers the potential impact assessment of the output before human interpretation and contextualization of results using an equity-driven framework.

 ### Potential Impact Assessment of Output
 This testing phase allows developers to evaluate the model's performance in real-world scenarios and identify any biases, disparities, or unintended consequences that may arise.
-Three testing methods can be used [^17]:
+Three testing methods can be used [^18]:
+[18^]:  How to Test Machine Learning Models.
+(2022, December 7).
+Deepchecks.
+Retrieved February 19, 2024, from https://deepchecks.com/how-to-test-machine-learning-models/

 * The invariance test defines input changes that are expected to leave model outputs unaffected.
 A common method for testing invariance is related to data augmentation.
 It involves pairing up modified and unmodified input examples and seeing how much this affects the model output.
 * A directional expectation test is run to check how a change in the input distribution changes the expected output.
 An example is testing assumptions about the number of bathrooms or property size when predicting house prices.
 A higher number of bathrooms should mean a higher price prediction.
 Seeing a different result might reveal wrong assumptions about the relationship between our input and output or the distribution of our dataset.